Top tips for grazing turnout...

 Gradual turnout

-Turning cows out to grass creates a big change in diet, as well as imposing a stress event on the cow.
-It takes around three weeks for the bugs in the rumen to adapt to this, so it is important to manage the transition to grazing gradually, to avoid digestive upsets and loss of performance.
-Even a few hours of on/off grazing by day, when weather conditions allow, will mean that the rumen bugs can adapt to fresh grass.
-Cows should be able to consume 5kg DM in approximately 3 hours in suitable swards and weather conditions.
+Turning cows out to grass creates a big change in diet and imposes a stress event on the cow.
+It takes around three weeks for rumen microbes to adapt, so the transition to grazing must be made gradually to avoid digestive upsets and loss of performance.
+Aim for a few hours per day initially - cows should be able to consume 5kg DM in approximately 3 hours in suitable grass covers and weather conditions.

 Dry matter intakes

-The moisture content of grass can vary significantly in spring, and this can have a major impact on dry matter intakes.
-At 15% DM if a cow estimated to consume 15kg of grass dry matter needs to eat 100kg of fresh grass!
-It is important that you don’t overestimate the dry matter intake a cow can take from grazing or body condition score, performance and fertility will be compromised.
+The moisture content of grass can vary significantly in spring, and this can have a major impact on DMI.
+At 15% DM a cow estimated to consume 15kg of grass dry matter needs to eat 100kg of fresh grass!
+It is important that you don’t overestimate potential DMI from grazing, or body condition score, performance and fertility will be compromised.

 Excess crude protein

-Lush, leafy spring grass can often have a crude protein content in excess of 250g/kg DM, particularly after fertiliser application, and this is mainly rumen degradable protein (RDP).
-Rumen microbes are unable to utilise this much protein from high grass intakes, particularly if there is a shortage of fermentable energy available to them, and so excess RDP is broken down into ammonia in the rumen, and then absorbed into the blood stream and converted to urea in the liver.
-Elevated blood urea nitrogen levels (BUN) from excessive crude protein in the diet can increase body condition score loss, reduce fertility and impact on hoof health.
+Lush, leafy spring grass can often have CP in excess of 250g/kg DM, particularly after fertiliser application, which is mainly rumen degradable protein (RDP).
+Rumen microbes are unable to utilise this much protein particularly if there is a shortage of fermentable energy available to them.
+Excess RDP is broken down into ammonia in the rumen, absorbed into the blood stream and converted to urea in the liver.
+Elevated blood urea nitrogen (BUN) levels from excessive CP can increase body condition score loss, reduce fertility and impact on hoof health.

 Buffer feeding

-During the transition to grazing when grass is gradually being built up in the diet, it is important to supplement cows with forages with a high energy content and digestibility to maximise dry matter intake.
-Starch-based forages such as maize silage are a great combination with grass, as the use of nitrogen in the rumen is enhanced and microbial protein synthesis is increased due to the fermentable energy being supplied by the maize starch.
-High DMD grass silage (>28% DM) is also highly effective.
+During the gradual transition to grazing, supplement cows with forages with a high energy content and digestibility to maximise DMI and performance.
+High DMD grass silage (>28% DM) and starch-based forages like maize silage enhance nitrogen use in the rumen and increase microbial protein synthesis due to the added fermentable energy.
 This will help to maintain milk constituents and protein, in particular, as well as ensuring sufficient dry matter intake, which is critical in early lactation.

 Highly digestible grass swards can challenge rumen function

-Lush spring grass tends to have a high proportion of leaf to stem, resulting in low structural fibre levels in the overall diet.
-This lack of ‘scratch factor’ can impact on cudding rates and saliva production, further compromising rumen function.
-While the nutrient analysis of grass can vary wildly, this lack of structural fibre can be accompanied by high sugar levels – often more than 18% during sunny, dry weather.
-High sugar levels are great for rumen fermentation, promoting good milk proteins and strong yield, but when supplied in excess in combination with low structural bre they can challenge rumen function, leading to acute or sub-acute rumen acidosis (SARA).
-Consequently, butterfat % and milk protein % can be compromised as a result of the change in rumen fermentation, whilst prolonged challenges can impact on fertility.
-High levels of unsaturated fatty acids in spring grass can also cause butterfat % to be reduced, so lower butterfat doesn’t always mean SARA is a problem, however.
+Lush spring grass with a high proportion of leaf to stem, will lower structural fibre levels in the diet.
+This lack of ‘scratch factor’ impacts on cudding rates and saliva production, compromising rumen function.
+While the nutrient analysis of grass can vary wildly, can also be accompanied by high sugar levels – often more than 18% during sunny, dry weather.
+High sugar levels are great for rumen fermentation, good milk proteins and strong yield.
+However, low structural fibre accompanied by high sugar levels can further challenge rumen function, leading to acute or sub-acute rumen acidosis (SARA).

 Compound feeding

-It is important that compound feed, fed through the parlour, tops up the dry matter that grass and forages do not supply in order to match the energy requirements for a given yield.
-It is also important that the nutrient content of the compound feed balances that of the grass to optimise rumen fermentation and maximise performance.
-Aim for a feed that has around 14-16% crude protein, a high digestible fibre content (such as sugar beet pulp and soya hulls), a balanced source of cereals including maize and barley and a source of bypass protein.
+Compound feed fed through the parlour should provide the DM that grass and forages do not supply to meet energy requirements for a given yield.
+Nutrient content of the compound feed must also balance that of the grass to optimise rumen fermentation and maximise performance; this is particularly important when cows are not given buffer feed or a midday feed.
+Aim for a feed with around 14-16% CP, high digestible fibre content (sugar beet pulp and soya hulls), a balanced source of cereals including maize and barley and a source of bypass protein.
 It should also contain minerals that grass is deficient in, for example magnesium.

 Monitor what the cows are telling you